INSIGHT

 Mandatory reporting, legal protections, government intervention and more 14 min read

-The Australian Government has introduced into Parliament the following Bills as part of a suite of reforms to strengthen cyber security laws in Australia:
+The Australian Government implemented a suite of reforms to strengthen cyber security laws in Australia through the following Bills:

 • the Cyber Security Bill 2024 (the Cyber Security Bill);